TheOneAnimeLegend/CS20/Computer Apps/Tik Tac Toe/README.md

 - Easy to calculate endpoints
 - Easy to separate Canvas into Divisions
 - First Endpoint of line is the first coordinate of a rectangle for images, text or button
-- See: GUI Design / Prototyping / Lines / Lines.pde
+- See: GUI Design / Prototyping / Lines / Lines.pde (<a href="https://github.com/MercersKitchen/CS20/tree/master/Computer%20Apps/Tik%20Tac%20Toe/GUI%20Design/Prototyping">Click Here</a>)

+Using Lines and Rectangles (<a href="https://github.com/MercersKitchen/CS20/tree/master/Computer%20Apps/Tik%20Tac%20Toe/GUI%20Design/Prototyping">Click Here</a>)
+- Rectangles are used to draw text or images

+Reviewing Processing-Java: drawing text to the canvas
+- See CS10, <a href="">Click Here</a>
+Create Button or Key Board interaction that draws X's and O's into spaces
+- Image or Text

 ---

 # Ideas to Include

-4. Generalize your algorithm with these readings
-   1. <a href="https://www.quora.com/What-is-the-probability-of-the-first-player-winning-in-Tic-Tac-Toe-as-well-as-the-second-one-winning">Click Here</a>
-   2. <a href="http://mathforum.org/kb/thread.jspa?forumID=13&threadID=1164858&messageID=3821102">Click Here</a>
-   3. <a href="https://math.stackexchange.com/questions/452031/chance-of-winning-in-tic-tac-toe">Click Here</a>
-   4. <a href="https://www.youtube.com/watch?v=YUpUkQmpp0s">Student Presentation for Tik Tac Toe</a> with detailed mathematics about the probability of winning
-   5. <a href="https://www.youtube.com/watch?v=YUpUkQmpp0s">Student Presentation for Tik Tac Toe</a>
-   6. <a href="https://www.youtube.com/watch?v=weC1pAeh2Do">Ulitmate Tik Tack Toe Video to test your algorithm on</a>
 5. General Flow Chart
    - Draw GUI with individual Elements
    - AI will play second always